Podzamcze – Castle Ogrodzieniec

 Architecture

-After the expansion in the 16th century, a north-west wing was created and the southern wing was enlarged, reinforced with two towering towers.
-The third tower was built on the site of the former entry.
-It received a square base in plan, going up in the shape of a cylinder.
-Above the entry passage there was a small chamber in it, another similar room above it, and on the third floor there was a chapel.
-Above it there were at least two storeys for defensive purposes, combined with an upper castle with porches in the crown of defensive walls.
-In front of the gate tower there was originally a wooden drawbridge placed over the ditch.
+The southern wing was reinforced with two cylindrical towers.
+A third tower was built on the site of the former entrance.
+It had a square base with cylindrical top part.
+Above the passageway was a small room, another similar room above that, and on the third floor was the castle chapel.
+Above this, there were at least two more floors for defensive purposes, connected to the upper ward by porches in the crown of the defensive walls.
+A wooden drawbridge originally stood in front of the gate tower, spanning the ditch.

 The wide north-west wing had basements.
 On the ground floor there was a kitchen in which there was an openning allowing communication with the basement.
 Drinking water was taken from a well carved in the rock with a depth of almost 100 meters.
 Water collected in a reservoir in the courtyard was also used, right at the second entrance to the basement.
 Above the kitchen were the living rooms of the castle service, and on the second floor, the high chambers of the castle’s owners.
-The narrower northern wing was situated on a high rock, originally available by ladders.
-Its horizontal layout was three-spatial and there were two or three floors vertically.
+The narrower northern wing, remodeled from the 14th/15th-century buildings, was situated on a high rock, originally accessible by ladders.
+Its horizontal layout was still three-part, while vertically it contained two or three storeys.

 Current state